 Dimension Door [4th level Spell] – Not only does this teleportation spell have a large range (500ft) compared to the lower levels options, you also don’t require line of sight like others, and can even take a willing party member with you.
 In some ways, Warlocks are the best class for this spell, as it’s relatively high level but the Warlock can cast it several times a day if they like.
 This can allow you to get around some hazards, completely avoid encounters altogether, or set up your own pincer movement by teleporting behind the enemy with an ally.

-A race which provides additional casting will be rated well generally, unless the spells provided are particularly niche or bad.
+A race that provides additional casting will be rated well generally unless the spells provided are particularly niche or bad.
 This is because of the relative benefit the Warlock gains compared to other casters, racial casting can save limited Pact Magic slots, or give access to spells a Warlock may not have valued enough to cast otherwise.

 Aarakocra (3) – The bump to Dex is nice for your AC, some Wis is always valuable.
 This rating is carried by the crazy high flight speed, allowing you to take your Eldritch Blast spam into the third dimension.
 This race is much lower for a Hexblade as the flight is only light armor compatible.